Clouds : It's Types, Formation and effect on weather

 3. Cloud Development: The accumulated droplets form visible clouds, which can grow and change based on atmospheric conditions.

-4. Precipitation: When the droplets combine and become too heavy, they fall as rain, snow, or other precipitation.
+4. Precipitation: Precipitation occurs when droplets combine and become too heavy, resulting in rain, snow, or other forms of precipitation.

 Summary Table of Cloud Types